ssblur/Garry-s-Mod-Youtube-DL/README.md

 *A simple implementation of youtube-dl for Garry's Mod and the companion, for use on webservers*

+## Disclaimer

+This is a work in progress, but maintains basic function.
+Full documentation is not finished, and some advanced features may not perform as expected.

 ## Issues

 Having an issue with the library?
 Use the attached issue tracker and I will try to sort it out ASAP!